-This gas furnace can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.
+This gas furnace can be installed as either Non-Direct Vent or a Direct Vent gas central furnace.

-NOTE: In non-Direct Vent installations, combustion air is taken from indoors and flue gases are discharged outdoors.
-In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
+NOTE: In Non-Direct Vent installations, combustion air is taken from indoors and flue gases are discharged outdoors.

 Intake and exhaust pipe sizing - Size pipe according to Table 4 and Table 5A through Table 5C.
 Table 4 lists the minimum vent pipe lengths permitted.
-Table 5A through Table 5C list the maximum pipe lengths permitted.
+Table 5A through Table 5C lists the maximum pipe lengths permitted.

-Regardless of the diameter of pipe used, the standard roof and wall terminations described in the Exhaust Piping section should be used.
+Regardless of the diameter of pipe used, the standard roof and wall terminations described in section Exhaust Piping Terminations should be used.
 Exhaust vent termination pipe is sized to optimize the velocity of the exhaust gas as it exits the termination.
 Refer to Table 7.

 In some applications which permit the use of several different sizes of vent pipe, a combination vent pipe may be used.
-Contact Blue Summit for assistance in sizing vent pipe in these applications.
+Contact Allied Air Technical Service for assistance in sizing vent pipe in these applications.